Rutgers Law School: History

 In 1967, the South Jersey Division was split and created as a separate unit, creating two law schools: Rutgers School of Law – Camden and Rutgers School of Law – Newark.
 In 1968, following the Newark riots of 1967, the faculty created the Minority Students Program (MSP) one of the first law school affirmative action programs in the country, with the goal of increasing African American student enrollment.
 In 1978, the law faculty voted to admit students regardless of race and revamped the Minority Students Program to focus on socio-economically disadvantaged students in response to the Supreme Court's decision in Bakke.
 In Doherty V. Rutgers School Of Law-Newark the 3rd Circuit Court of Appeals upheld the MSP in a lawsuit from a white student alleging discrimination.
 Throughout the 1970s the Newark campus was a center of activism and law students nicknamed it "The People's Electric Law School."
 Its graduates from this period include United States Senators Elizabeth Warren and Bob Menendez.
 After eliminating its evening program in 1955, in 1975, the law school restarted an evening program on Camden and Newark campus.
 From 1965 to 1978 the Newark division of the law school was located on Akerson Hall.
 In 1978, it moved to a skyscraper at 15 Washington Street which was renamed in honor of billionaire media baron Samuel I. Newhouse Sr., a 1916 graduate of the law school.
 In January 2000, the school moved to the Center for Law and Justice, a newly constructed 225,000-square-foot, six-story building at 123 Washington Street in Newark.
 In 2015, Rutgers School of Law–Newark and Rutgers School of Law–Camden were unified into a single, jointly administered Rutgers Law School with two campuses.

+Lawsuits

+Dean Johanna Bond has been named in three discrimination lawsuits since becoming Dean in 2023.
+She is defending her position and the position of Rutgers Law School and its employees.
+These lawsuits have not been ruled on or settled.

+On April 27, 2026, Director Jeff Balog of the business office, filed a complaint in the Superior Court of New Jersey, alleging whistle-blower retaliation and discrimination resulting in his wrongful termination he reported similar financial misappropriation.
+Rutgers Law School Dean Johanna Bond and Associate Dean Paul Rollins are named in the lawsuit.

+On March 8, 2026, Dean Cliff Dawkins of the Minority Student Program filed a complaint in New Jersey Federal Court alleging discrimination and retaliation for reporting financial misappropriation and asking for $4.5 million dollars in damages.
+The lawsuit names Rutgers Law School Dean Johanna Bond, Vice Dean Shani King, and Professor Charles Auffant.

+On January 1, 2024, an Orthodox Jewish Rutgers Law student, Yoel Ackerman, sued in Essex County Superior Court in New Jersey alleging antisemitism and a hostile environment.
+Rutgers Law School Dean Johanna Bond, as well as Rutgers Law School were named in the suit.